ocean-archives/ocean-archives.github.io/README.md

   * Designed to be used if the actuator fails.
   * Buoyancy bag located at the top of the Titan, straddling the pressure hull.
 [Instagram](https://www.instagram.com/p/B--ds_tls29/)
   * The bag is inflated by a black high pressure tank located in the tail.
 [Explanation on Youtube](https://youtu.be/uD5SUDFE6CA?t=1249)
+* Valves for drop cylinder weight and HPA tank are made by Autoclave Engineers.

 #### Fairing
 * Glass fiber shell composite pieces for free-flooding outer shell.